Actindo-AG/Documentation/BigCommerce/Overview/02_Features.md

 # Key features

 The *BigCommerce* driver for *Actindo* can manage products, offers, orders, and shipments of multiple *BigCommerce* stores.
-You can import products from the *PIM* module or create them directly in the *Omni-Channels* module.
+You can export your products from the *PIM* module or manage the offers directly in the *Omni-Channels* module.

 ## How it works